lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note May, 28:* Subsequent tunneling has been made proper : now only one tunnel is set up for a given direction between to given routers then we avoid accumulating outdated tunnels.
+The tunnel updating has been also modified in order to avoid subsequent updates of the same tunnel when one node moves to a new network.
+As project is reaching its end, from now progress will be less and less frequent...

+Next steps: make the correspondent node moves also.

-*Note May, 17:*Several Hops mobility is working as well as loop over the network (when mobile node goes back to already visited network), when the mobile node reaches a new network a new tunnel is created between the current covering router and each old covering router which is not really efficient as 4 flows are pushed for each tunnel.
+ Note May, 17:*Several Hops mobility is working as well as *loop over the network (when mobile node goes back to already visited *network), when the mobile node reaches a new network a new tunnel is *created between the current covering router and each old covering *router which is not really efficient as 4 flows are pushed for each *tunnel.

 Solved Issue : when the user goes back to a already visited network, instead of defining a tunnel which would be meaningless, the incoming